samuelhenshaw2020/vue-interswitch/README.md

 ```

 ## Usage
+This package has two ways of integrating with vue project - as `compenent` and `plugin`

+### As Component
-Below are the various implementation using options or composition api
+Below are the various implementations using options or composition api

 ```js

 // COMPOSITION API with defineComponent (Typescipt)